Chart Color Schemes

 West Wallsend - Barnsley - Killingworth is characterized by a predominantly suburban housing profile, with ownership patterns similar to the broader region

-The dwelling structure in West Wallsend-Barnsley-Killingworth, as per the latest Census, consisted of 97.9% houses and 2.1% other dwellings (including semi-detached homes, apartments, and 'other' dwellings).
-This compares to Non-Metro NSW's figures of 89.7% houses and 10.2% other dwellings.
-Home ownership in West Wallsend-Barnsley-Killingworth stood at 33.4%, with mortgaged dwellings at 50.8% and rented ones at 15.8%.
+In West Wallsend-Barnsley-Killingworth, as per the latest Census evaluation, 97.9% of dwellings were houses, with the remaining 2.1% comprising semi-detached homes, apartments, and other types.
+This is in contrast to Non-Metro NSW's figures of 89.7% houses and 10.2% other dwellings.
+Home ownership in West Wallsend-Barnsley-Killingworth stood at 33.4%, with mortgaged dwellings accounting for 50.8% and rented ones making up 15.8%.
 The median monthly mortgage repayment was $1,798, lower than Non-Metro NSW's average of $1,900.
-The median weekly rent in the area was $390, slightly higher than Non-Metro NSW's figure of $380.
-Nationally, West Wallsend-Barnsley-Killingworth's mortgage repayments were below the Australian average of $1,863, while rents were above the national figure of $375.
+The median weekly rent in the area was $390, compared to Non-Metro NSW's figure of $380.
+Nationally, West Wallsend-Barnsley-Killingworth's mortgage repayments were below the Australian average of $1,863, while rents exceeded the national figure of $375.

 Frequently Asked Questions - Housing